Paiiss/bot-wa/README.md

 ## Description

-    I will develop this bot and make it public on my github, I hope that the Paiiss and lolhuman watermarks don't disappear if you use this repository.
+> I will develop this bot and make it public on my github, I hope that the Paiiss and lolhuman watermarks don't disappear if you use this repository.
 (Open source with conditions)

 ## Highlights

 -   [x] Only focuses on multi devices
--   [ ] Make it easier to control bots
+-   [x] Make it easier to control bots
--   [ ] Features will be expanded
+-   [x] Features will be expanded
--   [ ] Supports Indonesian and English
+-   [x] Supports Indonesian and English
+-   [x] Auto chat and cooldown
+-   [x] Database using mongodb

 ## TODO

--   Bot will support 2 languages
--   Database using mongodb
 -   Coming soon

 ## Installation